Common Bugs & Pests You May Find in a Basement | EarthKind

 Maintain Dryness

-• Use Dehumidifiers: Keeping humidity levels in check will discourage pests like termites and silverfish.
+• Use Dehumidifiers: Keeping humidity levels in check will discourage pests who like damp areas, like termites and silverfish.

 • Addressing Water Leakage: Fix any dripping faucets, leaky pipes, and appliances to eliminate water sources for pests.